Administrative Policies and Procedures Manual - Policy 2310: Reasonable Accommodation for Students with Disabilities

 ARC will determine a student's eligibility and, in consultation with the student, will determine effective and appropriate accommodations.
 ARC may consult with other University departments, as necessary, in order to make a determination of eligibility and what accommodations are appropriate and reasonable.
 ARC will send a letter, per the student's request, to faculty and others as needed, informing the faculty members of what accommodation(s) the student is to receive.

-Once the student has established his or her eligibility for accommodations, ARC will provide appropriate accommodations as expeditiously as possible.
+Once the student has established their eligibility for accommodations, ARC will provide appropriate accommodations as expeditiously as possible.
 Generally, accommodations will be in place within fifteen (15) working days; however, some accommodations can require a longer period of time to arrange.
 ARC is responsible for coordinating accommodations that are part of instructional courses at the Albuquerque campus.

 4.4.
 University Responsibilities